natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/Load-Balancers.md

       - support for HTTP/2 and WebSocket
       - Supports redirects (HTTP to HTTPs for exmaple)
       - load balancer gets a fixed hostname (URL)
       - app servers dont see the IP of the client directly which means the instances through the balancer can see the client who sent the load directly.
-They have to look at extra headers in the request
+They have to look at extra headers in the request.
+This is through listeners and rules
         - the true IP of the client is inserted in the header called X-Forward-For
         - we can also get the port with the header > (X-Forward-port) and protocol used with the header > (X-forwarded-proto)
       - Routing tables to different target groups